-Eboni Bugg: Self-reflection through movement is what drew Eboni to yoga more than sixteen years ago, and it has become an integral part of her lifestyle since then.
-She completed her Hatha Yoga Teacher training at Opal Yoga in Charlottesville, Virginia and has additional certifications in Prenatal Yoga and Lifeforce Yoga for Depression & Anxiety.
+Eboni Bugg: Eboni completed her Hatha Yoga Teacher training at Opal Yoga in Charlottesville, Virginia and has additional certifications in Prenatal Yoga and Lifeforce Yoga for Depression & Anxiety.
 Eboni’s mission is to make yoga fully accessible to all regardless of background or ability.
 She is passionate about the physical and emotional benefits of mindful movement and creates opportunities for students to use their bodies to heal, grow, and transform.
-Eboni also works in her local community and abroad to use yoga as a form of activism to bring about healing and social justice.
-She received her undergraduate degree in Biology from the University of Virginia and a Master’s degree in Social Work from Virginia Commonwealth University.
-Eboni currently works as a Therapist and Community Programs Director at The Women’s Initiative, a local non-profit mental health agency.
+In addition to teaching yoga, Eboni is a trauma-focused therapist and serves as the Director of Programs for the Charlottesville Area Community Foundation.

 Eugene Perry’s journey through motion brought him to AcroYogawhen he was introduced to it by Danielle Lagana.
 He’s been trained by Ian Nathan and Danielle.
 Eugene has attended various 3 and 4-day AcroYoga intensive workshops including AcroShare, AcroLove, and Capital Flightfest.
 Eugene is dedicated to creating a safe environment so that others are encouraged to explore their movement and balance.